Amanda G. Henry Bio CV Publications

 - Current Post-doctoral researchers: Shira Gur-Arie (PhD, Bar-Ilan University and Weizmann Institute of Science), Dan Cabanes (PhD, University Rovira and Virgili, Tarragona)

 - Former Post-doctoral researchers: Cynthianne Debono Spiteri (University of Tübingen); Célia Boyadjian (University of Rio de Janerio); Domingo Carlos Salazar-Garcia (PhD, University of Valencia)

-- Current PhD students: Robert Power (MA, University College London); Stephanie Schnorr (MA, University of Texas); Chelsea Leonard (MA, Utah University)
+- Current PhD students: Robert Power (MA, University College London); Stephanie Schnorr (MA, Texas State University); Chelsea Leonard (MA, Utah University)

 - Other advisees: Edward Odes (masters student, University of Witwatersrand), Nicole Herzog (PhD student, Utah University), Vaidotas Suncovas (PhD student,Vilnius University), Chen Tao (PhD student, Chinese Academy of Sciences), Huan Liu (PhD student, Chinese Academy of Science), Gabriel Šaffa (masters student, University of Prešov)